 I have brainstormed ten ideas for New Year’s resolutions that will help me become a better parent.
 I haven’t quite decided which one I want to take full on, but I know I need to work on them all in some degree.

 5 Parenting Resolutions to Help Make the Most of this Time with Our Kids

 I encourage you to jot down five areas that you know you could do better on when it comes to your kids.
 These fit my life, with my parenting style, right now.
 They may not fit yours exactly, you may already have these down pat and I applaud that, because I obviously am struggling with some of these areas.

 Stop yelling.
 There’s so much information out there to help with this.
-Creative with Kids has a lot of articles to help, as does The Orange Rhino.
-I think I’ll start with the 30 days of no yelling challenge from the Orange Rhino and go from there.
+Bounceback Parenting has a lot of articles to help.
+I think I’ll start with the 30 days of no yelling challenge from The Orange Rhino and go from there.